 - The speaker’s name

-Why does Life Pacific College keep track of chapel, outreach, and church attendance?
+Why does Life Pacific University keep track of chapel, outreach, and church attendance?

 Accountability.
-LPC’s mission is to transform students into leaders prepared to serve God in the Church, the workplace, and the world.
-Life Pacific College tracks chapel attendance, outreach hours, and church attendance as a form of accountability to our mission and values.
-This ensures each graduate of LPC knows how to practically apply the Scriptures, get involved in church, actively participate in chapel, and serve the local and/or global community.
+LPU’s mission is to transform students into leaders prepared to serve God in the Church, the workplace, and the world.
+Life Pacific University tracks chapel attendance, outreach hours, and church attendance as a form of accountability to our mission and values.
+This ensures each graduate of LPU knows how to practically apply the Scriptures, get involved in church, actively participate in chapel, and serve the local and/or global community.

 What if I go to Chapel without my ID Card?